mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

    :term:`control script` to manage this process based on this command.
 Control scripts are beyond the scope of this document.

-Log in with the :option:`mongo` shell to this host using the following
+Log in with the :program:`mongo` shell to this host using the following
 command: ::

       mongo